 Efficient Kitchen Design Idea #2: The Size Standards

 If you’re getting a modular kitchen done for your home, then you should know that there are standard sizes for the height.
 This is designed keeping in mind the ergonomics of the kitchen.
 For the base units, 820 mm including the countertop is an ideal height.

 Leaving a gap of 600 mm for the backsplash, you can go for either 600 mm or 720 mm height for the wall units.
 While 580 mm is the standard depth of base modules, the wall modules are 340 mm so that you don’t hit your head on the wall unit or face difficulty while cooking.

 Efficient Kitchen Design Idea #3: Storage & Hardware

-Storage is the major element of the kitchen and can make your cooking seamless, if it is planned right.
+Storage is the major element of the kitchen and can make your cooking seamless if it is planned right.
 While drawers, pull-outs and baskets make organising effortless, having cabinets like pantry units can ease the storage of groceries.
-Also, you can check for an area to store appliances like toasters, mixers and so on, giving you a counter top that’s free of traffic.
-Opt for a soft-close mechanism to cook with ease and also increase the shelf-life of your kitchen cabinets.
+Also, you can check for an area to store appliances like toasters, mixers and so on, giving you a countertop that’s free of traffic.
+Opt for a soft-close mechanism to cook with ease and increase your kitchen cabinets’ shelf-life.

 Efficient Kitchen Design Idea #4: Organisation Tricks

-Smart kitchen organisation is a blessing in disguise when you’re in a hurry to get food ready.
+Smart kitchen organisation is a blessing in disguise when you’re in a hurry to prepare food.
 So keep in mind to layer the appliances in three tiers.
-The first zone should contain the constantly used items within arms reach.
-The second consisting of your frequently used equipment and on the farthest corners the rarely-used vessels.
+The first zone should contain the constantly used items within arm’s reach—the second consisting of your frequently used equipment and on the farthest corners the rarely-used vessels.
 Refer to the picture for a better understanding.